celestiaorg/celestia-node/docs/adr/adr-012-daser-parallelization.md

 ## Future plans

-Several params values that come hardcoded in DASer (`samplingRange`, `concurrencyLimit`, `priorityQueueSize`, `genesisHeight`, `backgroundStoreInterval`) should become configurable so the node runner can define them based on the specific node setup.
-Default values should be optimized by performance testing for most common setups and could potentially vary for different node types.
+Several params values that come hardcoded in DASer (`samplingRange`, `concurrencyLimit`, `priorityQueueSize`, `genesisHeight`, `backgroundStoreInterval`) should become configurable, so the node runner can define them based on the specific node setup.
+Default values should be optimized by performance testing for most common setups, and could potentially vary for different node types.

 ## References